orontee/taranis/README.md

 1. Download the `taranis.zip` archive from the [latest release](https://github.com/orontee/taranis/releases/latest).

-2. Extract the file `taranis.app` from the archive and copy that file to the `applications` directory of the e-book reader using a USB cable.
+2. Extract the file `taranis.pbi` from the archive and copy that file to the e-book reader.

+3. The downloaded file will appear as a book in the library.
+Open that book to start the installation process.

+4. After the installation, the "book" can be suppressed from the library and the device.

 Optionally, a custom icon can be associated to the application;
 Instructions are given in [Desktop